Toddler growth and development refers to the cognitive, language, physical and social/emotional developmental stages toddlers go through.

 Toddler language development refers to learning and speaking language as well as their understanding of the spoken word, how to communicate and how to express themselves to others.

-Their language development helps in communication with others as well as helps them with behavior management and helps improve their own self-regulation skills.
+Their language development skills help them in communication with others as well as helps them with behavior management and helps improve their own self-regulation skills.

 Toddler physical development refers to the development of both their gross (large) muscles and motor skills as well as their fine (small) muscles and motor skills.